The Open Geospatial Consortium (OGC) seeks public comment on the candidate Version 1.1 of the OGC API - Environmental Data Retrieval (EDR) Standard.

 By defining a small set of query patterns (and no requirement to implement all of them), OGC API - EDR helps to simplify the design and performance-tuning of systems, making it easier to build robust, scalable infrastructures.

 Version 1.1 of the OGC API - EDR Standard brings the following improvements:

 - The optional use of HTTP POST as well as the HTTP GET verb.
 This will allow longer queries, such as when specifying a complicated, detailed area with very many points.
 The query payload is also encrypted and therefore more secure.

 - Custom dimensions are allowed.
 As well as the usual 4 dimensions of space and time, (x,y,z,t), other dimensions could be offered by a data collection, such as frequency.
 The dimensions could also be categorical: that is, not necessarily continuous like space and time.
 For example, a list of wave or frequency bands, or any enumerated type.
 A meteorological example would be to allow data retrieval from individual ensemble members.

 Comments on the standard can be submitted via the OGC API - Environmental Data Retrieval GitHub Repository OR a dedicated email reflector for a thirty day period ending on the "Close request date" listed above.
 Comments received will be consolidated and reviewed by OGC members for incorporation into the document.

-Please submit your comments using the following link: charter-requests [at] opengeospatial.org (Click here to submit comments) Please refer to the following template for the contents of your message: Comments Template.
+Please submit Email comments using the following link: requests [at] lists.opengeospatial.org (Click here to submit comments) The link provided above should include a standard template in the message body.
+If the preloaded message body does not work properly using your mail client, please refer to the following template for the message body: Comments Template